The “Golden Rules” for Naming Any Business

 Once a name is chosen, don’t forget to incorporate your business.
 There are many advantages, with one of the most important being that it will limit your personal liability.
 Forming an LLC will protect your personal assets, give you easier access to capital, enhance your credibility and help you gain anonymity.
 This is a very important step when starting your business.

 If you’re not sure where to turn to begin the incorporation process, look no further than Incfile.
-With our easy LLC filing and company formation process, you can start your business today for as little as $49 + state fees.
+With our easy LLC filing and company formation process, you can start your business today for as little as $0 + state fees, and receive a free year of Registered Agent service.